 No one wants to think about what might happen if their relationship ends, but when buying a home, it seems prudent to be aware of the risks.

 If you break up, would you sell the property and split the money?
 Are you equally putting into the deposit, and paying the mortgage?
 Will both your names be on the property?
-If one of you wanted to take over the mortgage, could you afford to buy the other out and pay the mortgage?
+If one of you wanted to take over the mortgage, could they afford to buy the other out and pay the mortgage?

 These don’t have to be full plans but having this conversation with your other half will mean you’re both on the same page and can actually make you feel closer about your shared future.